nicodefaa/SovellustenHakkerointi/h1_freedom.md

 - Screenshot of the router's configuration page showing Wi-Fi and firewall settings.

 Physical devices and virtual machines:
-- A device inventory
+- A device inventory.
-- Screenshots of devices connected to the same network
+- Screenshots of devices connected to the same network.

 Course materials and notes:
 - Screenshots of the relevant OneDrive folders and GitHub repositories (including contents).